Getting Started

 • For launching Weasis Dicomizer: -Dfelix.extended.config.properties=file:target/conf/dicomizer.json

-• Configuration from an URL: -Dfelix.extended.config.properties=https://mysite.com/weasis/conf/config.json
+• Configuration from a URL: -Dfelix.extended.config.properties=https://mysite.com/weasis/conf/config.json

 Note